butter-network/butter/docs/pres/pres.md

 ---
 <!-- .slide: style="text-align: left;" -->
-### Demo

-- Wiki dapp
+### Demo - Wiki dapp

-The project GitHub page [github.com/a-shine/butter](https://github.com/a-shine/butter) has lots more examples
+(The project GitHub page [github.com/a-shine/butter](https://github.com/a-shine/butter) has lots more examples)

 Note:
-- Here I will show you a cool decentralise wiki application built using Butter
+- So the title of the project was efficient decentralised network with case studies - I chose to show you the wiki as I think it is one of the nest use cases for Butter and decentralised architecture more generally
 - Note that there is no central server here, the information isn't stored in a database but remains persistent in the network
 - Show a few edge case i.e. kill a node show data persists
+- I really like this demo because I think a community driven wiki is a perfect use case for a decentralised application - the information is community driven, so it would be particularly cool to have the infrastructure community hosted as well

 ---
 ## Part 2: Getting technical